agwadan/human-resource-management-system/README.md

 ## Things to Note

 - The navigation menu on the client side of the web app is for testing purposes.
 It does not represent exactly what would appear in the production application.
+- The auth generated code for testing purposes is `1234567890`

 ## URLs for the different functions